 Operating segments are presented using the 'management approach', where the information presented is on the same basis as the internal reports provided to the Chief Operating Decision Maker (CODM).
 The CODM is responsible for the allocation of resources to operating segments and assessing their performance.
 The consolidated entity is organised into two separate operating segments:

 - Financial planning, investment advice and product sales.
-This segment includes the provision of a diverse range of financial services encompassing financial planning in self-managed superannuation funds (SMSFs) and direct and SMSF residential real estate investment.; and - Accounting and taxation services.
-This segment includes the provision of a comprehensive range of accounting and taxation advice and solutions for investors and small to medium businesses such as tax planning and structuring, management and cash flow reporting, tax returns and ASIC compliance.
+This segment includes the provision of a diverse range of financial services encompassing financial planning in self-managed superannuation funds (SMSFs) and direct and SMSF residential real estate investment; and - Accounting and taxation services.
+This segment includes the provision of a comprehensive range of accounting and taxation advice and solutions for investors and small to medium businesses.